Berkeley Packet Filter: Extensions and optimizations

+Implementations

 A user-mode interpreter for BPF is provided with the libpcap/WinPcap/Npcap implementation of the pcap API, so that, when capturing packets on systems without kernel-mode support for that filtering mechanism, packets can be filtered in user mode; code using the pcap API will work on both types of systems, although, on systems where the filtering is done in user mode, all packets, including those that will be filtered out, are copied from the kernel to user space.
 That interpreter can also be used when reading a file containing packets captured using pcap.

 Another user-mode interpreter is uBPF, which supports JIT and eBPF (without cBPF).
 Its code has been reused to provide eBPF support in non-Linux systems.
 Microsoft's eBPF on Windows builds on uBPF and the PREVAIL formal verifier. rBPF, a Rust rewrite of uBPF, is used by the Solana blockchain platform as the execution engine.